aerni/statamic-livewire-forms/README.md

 ### Translating sections and fields

-You can translate your field labels, instructions, options, and placeholders using JSON files.
+You can translate your field display labels, instructions, options, and placeholders using JSON files.
 Create a translation file for each language, e.g. `resources/lang/de.json`.

 ### Example